cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 status:
   bearerTokenExpirationTimestamp: "2024-02-09T06:28:57Z"
   kubernetesVersion: v1.27.8
+  statusConditions:
+    conditions:
+    - lastTransitionTime: "2024-02-09T06:28:57Z"
+      status: "True"
+      type: Ready
+...
 ```

 When the `status.kubernetesVersion` field shows the correct version of the Kubernetes cluster, the cluster was successfully bootstrapped in Greenhouse.
+Then `status.conditions` will contain a `Condition` with `type=ready` and `status="true""`

 In the remote cluster, a new namespace is created and contains some resources managed by Greenhouse.
 The namespace has the same name as your organization in Greenhouse.